opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 If you analyze time series data, you likely want to prioritize new data over old data.
 You might periodically perform certain operations on older indexes, such as reducing replica count or deleting them.

 [Index State Management]({{site.url}}{{site.baseurl}}/im-plugin/ism/index/) (ISM) is a plugin that lets you automate these periodic administrative operations by triggering them based on changes in the index age, index size, or number of documents.
-The admin UI uses the ISM plugin to define policies that automatically handle index rollovers or deletions to fit your use case.
+The **Index Management** section in Dashboards uses the ISM plugin to define policies that automatically handle index rollovers or deletions to fit your use case.

 For example, you can define a policy that moves your index into a **read_only** state after 30 days and then deletes it after a set period of 90 days.
 You can also set up the policy to send you a notification message when the index is deleted.